Postcards to Croatia

 You can find more detailed addressing examples at the Hrvatska pošta website.

 Finally, when you send a note to Croatia, don’t expect a pen pal.
-Croatians may be uncomfortable writing (in any language) and you might not hear back.
+Sending letters overseas can be uncomfortable in any language, and you might not hear back.
 But rest assured, your message will bring joy and appreciation.
 And chances are, when you finally return to Croatia and visit your relatives in the village, they will open a drawer and pull out a postcard or photo you sent them years before.